TheStig294/100-more-randomats-pack-1/README.md

 _ttt_randomat_revenge_ - Default: 1 - Whether this randomat is enabled\
 _randomat_revenge_multiplier_ - Default: 4 - Multiplier to all prop possession stats\
 _randomat_revenge_timer_ - Default: 0 - Seconds until this event activates

+## Go home, you're drunk

+Makes everyone's models' bones a jigglebone, and adds a blur effect to the edges of the screen.\
+\
+_ttt_randomat_drunk_ - Default: 1 - Whether this randomat is enabled

 ## Gotta buy 'em all